 By ensuring that every digital asset is accounted for and protected, companies can significantly reduce the risk of subdomain hijackings and maintain the integrity of their online presence.

 Subdomain takeovers are just one type of cyber threat your organization will face.
-If you want to upgrade your organization’s overall approach to cybersecurity, check out UpGuard’s all-in-one external attack surface management platform, BreachSight.
+To truly upgrade your organization’s overall approach to cybersecurity, you need continuous, automated oversight.